bangze-93/keepalived-haproxy/README.md

 ``` bash
 ansible-playbook -i hosts playbook.yml --user ubuntu
 ```
-replace [user] with your server user that has sudo privillage
+replace user [ubuntu] with your server user that has sudo privillage
 #### Open your favorite browser and access
 http://192.168.1.121